BiscuitOS/Kernel/tools/testcase/assembly/README.md

     The most important effect of using matching restraints is that they lead to the efficient use of available registers.

+    Some other constraints used are:

+    1) `m`: A memory operand is allowed, with any kind of address that the machine supports in general.

+    2) `o`: A memory operand is allowed, but only if the address is offsettable. ie, adding a small offset to the address gives a valid address.

+    3) `V`: A memory operand that is not offsetable.
+In other words, anything that would fit the `m` constraint but not the `o` constraint.

+    4) `i`: An immediate integer operand (one with constant value) is allowed.
+This includes symbolic constants whose values will be known only at assembly time.

+    5) `n`: An immediate integer operand with a known numeric value is allowed.
+Many system cannot support assembly-time constants for operands less than a word wide.
+Constraints for these operands should use `n` rather that `i`.

+    6) `g`: Any register, memory or immediate integer operand is allowed, except for registers that are not general registers.

+    Following constraints are X86 specific.

+    1) `r`: Register operand constraint, look table given above.

+    2) `q`: Register a, b, c or d.

+    3) `I`: Constant in range 0 to 31 (for 32-bit shifts).

+    4) `J`: Constant in range 0 to 63 (for 64-bit shifts).

+    5) `K`: 0xff

+    6) `L`: 0xffff

+    7) `M`: 0, 1, 2, 3 (shift for lea instruction).

+    8) `N`: Constant in range 0 to 255 (for out instruction).

+    9) `f`: Floating point register.

+    a) `t`: First (top of stack) floating point register.

+    b) `u`: Second floating point register

+    c) `A`: Specifies the `a` or `d` registers.
+This is primarily useful for 64-bit integer values intended to be returned with `d` register holding the more significant bits and the `a` register holding the least significant bits.

+  * Constranint Modifiers

+    While using constraints, for more precise control over the effects of constraints, GCC provides us with constraint modifiers.
+Mostly used constraint modifiers are:

+    1) `=`: Means that this operands is write-only for this instruction. the previous value is discarded and replaced by output data.

+    2) `&`: Means that this operand is an earlyclobber operand, which is modified before the instruction is finished using the input operands.
+Therefore, this operand may not lie in a register that is used as an input operand or as part of any memory address.
+       An input operand can be tied to an earlyclobber operand if its only use as an input occurs before the early result is written.

 #### Example of common inline assembly usage

   The following example illustrate usage through different operand constraints.